relaycorp/awala-gateway-desktop/packages/daemon/src/server/control/README.md

 - `1000` if the sync completed normally.
 - `1011` if there was an internal server error.
-- `4000` if this private gateway isn't yet registered with a public gateway.
+- `4000` if this private gateway isn't yet registered with a Internet gateway.
 This is likely an error in the UI app, as it shouldn't have attempted a sync in this state.
 - `4001` if the device isn't connected to the WiFi network of a courier.

 This endpoint can be tested with the following client: